 Heat stress tolerance of urban trees

-Probing leaves of urban trees for heat tolerance measurements.
+Probing leaves of a tree in Lund for heat tolerance measurements.

-Probing leaves of urban trees for heat tolerance measurements.
+Probing leaves of trees in Lausanne for heat tolerance measurements.

 For more information contact Christoph Bachofen.